 Using a guitar case humidifier is probably the simplest out of the three – it’s normally placed near the headstock area of the case and just sits there until you need to add more water to it.
 Sometimes there can be an adhesive material on some products that allow you to put it elsewhere without being intrusive or falling out of place.

-Sound-hole humidifiers require you to pay a little bit more attention than a case one.
-These ones usually rest on or along the guitar strings near the sound hole of an acoustic guitar, but it has a minor risk with it.
+Sound-hole humidifiers require you to pay a little bit more attention than one that sits in a guitar case.
+These ones usually rest on or along the guitar strings near the sound-hole of an acoustic guitar, but it has a minor risk with it.
 They are easy to take off if you need to refill or re-wet it, but just be careful and make sure that it is not leaking and dripping water.
 As always, you don’t want water anywhere near your guitar and its strings.

 Lastly, a guitar room humidifier is a reliable option for those who have their guitars outside of a case.
-Perhaps you have a room where you practice, and record in, but have your instruments on a guitar stand.
+Perhaps you have a room where you practice and record, and you like to have your instruments on a guitar stand for your convenience.
 There are different kinds, and you’ll want to make sure it will adequately cover your room space.
 You may also need to check on the filter of it if it has one.

-Additionally, a guitar room humidifier will sometimes include a hygrometer built into it.
-But don’t worry if it doesn’t.
-A hygrometer can be purchased for relatively cheap.
+Additionally, a humidifier will sometimes include a hygrometer built into it, but don’t worry if it doesn’t.
+A hygrometer can be purchased for relatively cheap, and you’ll find my recommendation down below.
 Keep this in mind, if you decide to go with a case humidifier, you can put the hygrometer along with the humidifier, and you’ll always know exactly what percent the humidity is.

-Guitar workshops constantly have a steady humidity level range in them, and you should too.
+Guitar workshops that store instruments and perform setups, constantly have a steady humidity level range in them, and you should too.
 It can typically be anywhere from 40 to 50 percent.
 Anywhere around there and your instrument should be safe.

 What’s The Best Guitar Humidifier For Each Type?